cTurtle98/Lifealgorithmic/source/cis-191/system_monitoring_and_logging.md

 ```
 $ sudo cat /proc/1212/status | grep Vm
-VmPeak:
-  7212 kB
+VmPeak:	    7444 kB
-VmSize:
-7212 kB
+VmSize:	    7444 kB
-VmLck:
-    0 kB
+VmLck:	       0 kB
-VmPin:
-    0 kB
+VmPin:	       0 kB
-VmHWM:
-   360 kB
+VmHWM:	     832 kB
-VmRSS:
-   360 kB
+VmRSS:	     832 kB
-VmData:
-  184 kB
+VmData:	     316 kB
-VmStk:
-   136 kB
+VmStk:	     132 kB
-VmExe:
-   44 kB
+VmExe:	      48 kB
-VmLib:
-  1908 kB
+VmLib:	    1952 kB
-VmPTE:
-   36 kB
+VmPTE:	      60 kB
-VmSwap:
-   0 kB
+VmSwap:	       0 kB
 ```

-There's a lot more information in that file, but grepping for "Vm" limits the output only to virual memory usage.
+There's a lot more information in that file, but grepping for "Vm" limits the output only to virtual memory usage.
 The output shows that the current memory utilization (VmSize) is 7212 kB (or 1803 pages).
-We can see what the total memory usage for the system is using by looking in the /proc/vmstat pseudo file:
+We can see what the total memory usage for the system is using by looking in the `/proc/vmstat` pseudo file:

 ```
 $ cat /proc/meminfo